cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

 !!!
 Warning

-    Scratch space is to be considered "volatile": you should copy your input files, execute, copy your output files, and delete everything.
+    **Scratch space is not long term storage, and it is not backed up.**

+    Treat it as volatile: copy in your input files, run your analysis, copy your results out to a safe location, and delete everything else.
+This applies to project space exactly as much as it does to your personal scratch directory.

+    Anything that exists only in scratch can be lost, and it will not be recoverable.
+Keeping a copy elsewhere is your responsibility.

-    Home directories are not volatile, but data safety is not guaranteed in the long term (so keep backups).
+    Home directories are not volatile, but data safety is not guaranteed in the long term, so keep your own backups of anything you cannot regenerate.

 #### Home directories